 It’s only in real-world use that you start to comprehend just how much of a speed demon the Alpha 1 is.
 I found it could consistently capture at least 140 50MP raw + JPEG frames in a 30fps burst, and then record them all to card in a little over 30 seconds.
 It barely restricts any aspects of its operation while it’s doing so, either, although understandably you can’t initiate video recording while it’s still writing.
 One minor caveat is that the only raw format you can use at full speed is the lossy compressed option.

-I suspect many readers might be wondering why you’d need to shoot like this, but for professionals who need to capture the perfect shot in sharp focus with plenty of leeway for cropping, it’ll be a revelation.
-It’s also worth bearing in mind that the Alpha 1 can be seen as two cameras in one, combining a 50MP high-res full-framer with a 21MP, 30fps APS-C sports shooter.
+Some readers may wonder at the need to shoot like this, but for professionals who need to capture the perfect shot in sharp focus with leeway for cropping, it will be a revelation.
+The Alpha 1 can also be seen as two cameras in one, combining a 50MP high-res full-framer with a 21MP, 30fps APS-C sports shooter.
 Of course storage quickly becomes a real problem, as the Alpha 1 will chew through vast amounts of card space in no time at all (uncompressed raws file are over 100MB a shot, while compressed raws tend to be around 60MB).
 During the course of this review I shot over 7000 files, representing 200GB of data.

 To make things more manageable, I took to recording JPEG-only for much of my high-speed testing.
 Thankfully the Alpha 1 generally delivers pretty decent results directly out of the camera, with few of the odd colour tints that could afflict older Sony models.
 Its metering system generally errs towards underexposure, which protects highlight detail but often left me brightening images afterwards.